Man With A Golden Heart! Salman Khan Visits School Children Just A Day After His Release

 - Jail Or Bail?
 What Will Happen To Salman Khan's Plea Tomorrow In The Blackbuck Poaching Case

-- While Salman Khan Acts 'Tough' Inside The Jail, His Counsel Is Threatened To Not Appear In The Court

-They call Salman Khan 'bhai' for a reason and he proved it right after visiting a school just a day after his release from jail and spent time with children and had ice cream with them too.
+They call Salman Khan 'bhai' for a reason and he proved it right by visiting a school just a day after his release from jail and spent time with children.
 The little kids were filled with joy that Salman Khan was among them and everyone had a gala time.
 The school which he visited is known to admit kids with learning difficulties and the Race 3 actor was more than glad to make them feel happy.

 Salman Khan looked tensed and worried last week during his court and prison stint and it now comes as a fresh of breath air to see the actor smiling and having a jolly time.
 Even when his fans gathered outside Galaxy apartments in Bandra, the actor looked calm and tension free as his fans burst out with joy that he is now free and away from the horrors of prison.
-Check out the pictures of Salman Khan playing with school children below!

 Spending Time With School Children